avanpo/.env/README.md

 # ./.env/setup_server.sh
 ```

-installing to `~/.env` is required, all configs assume this to be the location of scripts and various media.
+Installing to `~/.env` is required, all configs assume this to be the location
+of scripts and various media.

-### configuration
+### Configuration

-all configuration custom to a machine should go into a file located at `~/.config/bashrc`. this file is sourced at the end of `~/.bashrc`.
+All configuration custom to a machine should go into a file located at
+`~/.config/bashrc`.
+This file is sourced at the end of `~/.bashrc`.

-for local machine installed using `setup.sh`, this file should contain the following environment variable:
+For local machine installed using `setup.sh`, this file should contain the
+following environment variable:

 ```
 export SETUP=laptop
 ```

-optional vars:
+Optional vars:

 ```
 # for the polybar weather script